This blog was updated on May 20, 2021.

-Over my nearly two decades in the energy management software industry, I have spoken with many energy and facilities managers, and a common topic of conversation is the value of monthly utility bill data versus meter interval data for analysis.
+Over my two decades in the energy management software industry, I have spoken with many energy and facilities managers, and a common topic of conversation is the value of monthly utility bill data versus meter interval data for analysis.
 In most cases, my response is, “Do both.”
 Start with an analysis of billing data and refine your research and management with interval data.

 The Value of Utility Bill Tracking

 Starting with utility bill analysis makes sense for multiple reasons: